How can we Communicate With Non English Speaking Patients?

 Many countries these days are multicultural and multilingual but there may still be an expectation that new immigrants or visitors have to speak and understand the main language of that country.
 Some countries are guiltier of this than others.
 All the main English language nations, like the U.S. Britain, Canada (of course, Canada is supposed to be bilingual), Australia, and New Zealand have a greater expectation that their immigrant population understands English.

 This is far from being the situation.
 Many new immigrants, especially those who are refugees or family members who have come to live with younger immigrants, cannot speak English well or even at all.
 So how does the concerned professional, for instance in a hospital, cope with a situation when there is no interpreter or translator available?

-One way around the problem of communication is for the hospital or other government agency which is providing services for non English speaking new immigrants to use a document translation services provide to prepare posters and leaflets in the main immigrant languages on what is available and what they have to do if they want to use the service.
+One way around the problem of communication is for the hospital or other government agencies which is providing services for non-English speaking new immigrants to use document translation services provide to prepare posters and leaflets in the main immigrant languages on what is available and what they have to do if they want to use the service.

-There are no easy solutions, but persistence and patience always helps.
-Try some open ended questions to test whether your patients really understand what you are saying or try writing a question in simple English on a piece of paper.
+There are no easy solutions, but persistence and patience always help.
+Try some open-ended questions to test whether your patients really understand what you are saying or try writing a question in simple English on a piece of paper.
 It may be that the patient can understand written English more easily than the spoken version, especially if you speak with a regional accent.